 8. Umaid Bhawan Palace, Jodhpur

 This grand and enforcing yellow sandstone palace was finished in 1944 after 15 years in the making.
 It was among the last terrific palaces to be integrated in India.
 It’s stunning 105– foot high roof is affected by the Renaissance, while the towers draw motivation from Rajput custom.
-Constructed over 26 acres of land, it is among the most significant personal house with 347 spaces.
+Constructed over 26 acres of land, it is among the most significant personal houses with 347 spaces.

 Tariff: INR 30000 per night